MicrosoftLearning/mslearn-ai-fundamentals/index.md

 permalink: index.html
 layout: home
 ---

-# Get started with AI apps and agents in Azure

 These hands-on exercises are designed to support training content on [Microsoft Learn](https://learn.microsoft.com/training/paths/get-started-ai-apps-agents/).

 To complete these exercises, you'll need a Microsoft Azure subscription.
 You can sign up for a free trial at [https://azure.microsoft.com](https://azure.microsoft.com).